top of page

 Is PRP Better Than Botox?

-PRP and Botox treat completely different concerns.
+PRP facial treatments and Botox address completely different concerns.

 * Relaxes muscles